As Seen In…

 -

-Families with teens age 11 and up who struggle to communicate or to connect socially.
-Although our core curriculum was designed for the neurodivergent individual in mind, these skills are basic life skills applicable to everyone — whether identified as neurodivergent or not.
-Parents (aka social coaches) are also taught the same skills that their loved one is learning to help with carryover, In Real Life.
+Teens and young adults age 11 and up who struggle to communicate or to connect socially.
+These skills are basic life skills applicable to everyone.
+Parents (aka social coaches) are also taught the same skills that their loved one is learning to help with carryover of these skills, In Real Life.

 -